jhanvi857/VisualBrief/ML/CONCEPTS.md

 # 4. ML Processor (processor.py)

-## Purpose: Acts as a single entry point for Node.js.
+### purpose: Acts as a single entry point for Node.js.

 ### Usage: